avgjoe1017/AffirmBeats-2.0/MD_DOCS/ADMIN_DASHBOARD.md

 ## Overview

-The Admin Dashboard provides comprehensive monitoring and analytics for the AffirmBeats backend.
+The Admin Dashboard provides comprehensive monitoring and analytics for the Recenter backend.
 It tracks costs, usage, quality metrics, and system health in real-time.

 ## Features